Meredithnbayliss/configure-ad/README.md

 <h2>Deployment and Configuration Steps</h2>

-In Step 1: Create the Domain Controller VM (Windows Server 2022) named “DC-1
+In Step 1: we create the Domain Controller VM (Windows Server 2022) named “DC-1
 </p>
 </p>
 <img src="https://i.imgur.com/g6RYhLn.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-In step 2, Create the Client VM (Windows 10) named “Client-1”.
+In step 2, we create the Client VM (Windows 10) named “Client-1”.
 Use the same Resource Group and Vnet that was created in previous step:
 </p>
 <br />
 </p>